 It is usually best that constitutions and by-laws are amendable only at certain times under certain conditions.
 These documents are supposed to be permanent guides for your organization and so should not be prone to constant modification.
 The most common method is only allowing amendments at the meeting when elections are held; it is not at all advisable to allow amendments to be voted on at the meeting at which they are proposed unless the meeting is such a constitutionally defined time.
 Include what type of majority is required and who makes the amendments as well as when amendments can be made.
 Make this process excessively clear.

 Amendments are one of the most important provisions in a constitution or by laws- and have been the most frequently omitted.
 If the organization desires to change any procedure in the constitution/by-laws, it is done by means of an amendment which changes, deletes, or adds something in the document.
-Any time the constitution or by-laws is changed, put the amendments in writing and submit the altered document to the Student Activities Office.
+Any time the constitution or by-laws is changed, put the amendments in writing and submit the altered document to the Office of Student Leadership Development.

 This article is the last one in a constitution or by-laws and includes when they took effect, whether they void any previous documents or conflicting legislation, who passed it, and what majority was needed for ratification.
 Please include the date ratified.